 Insurance companies are regulated by the Financial Conduct Authority who require that all insurers treat customers fairly.
 As part of this they have to make it absolutely clear what would qualify for a payout under their products.

-When you buy a critical illness insurance policy you will be sent a terms and conditions document from the insurer detailing exactly what illnesses your policy covers at what stage of illness you would qualify for a payout and what that payment would be.
+When buying a critical illness insurance policy you will be sent a terms and conditions document from the insurer detailing exactly what illnesses your policy covers and at what stage of each illness you would qualify for a payout and what that payment would be.
 So you will know exactly what you’re covered for from outset.

 4. If you have life insurance you don’t need critical illness insurance

 This is a very common view and many people choose not to take out critical illness insurance if they have life insurance.
-However if we take the same 30 year old male that we looked at earlier, he has only a 4% chance of death before age 65, compared to a 14% chance of developing a serious illness.
-He’s over three times more likely to receive a payout from his critical illness cover compared to his life insurance, the latter only pays out on death.
-That is why it is sensible to have both products in place, dependent upon your budget.
+However if we take the same 30-year-old male that we looked at earlier, he has only a 7% chance of death before age 70, compared to a 21% chance of developing a serious illness.
+He’s three times more likely to receive a payout from his critical illness cover compared to his life insurance, the latter only pays out on death.
+That is why it is sensible to have both products in place even if you choose to have a smaller amount of critical illness cover, dependent upon your budget.

 5. You only need critical illness insurance if you have a mortgage